shpeUNT/shpeunt.github.io/_officers/Cristina-Campuzano.md

 ---
 layout: personal
-name: Citalic-Celestino-Vazquez
+name: Cristina-Campuzano
 exec: false
 hasPage: true
-pimage: /images/officers/png/Citalic.png
+pimage: /images/officers/png/CristinaCampuzano.png
-fname:  Citalic Celestino Vazquez
+fname:  Cristina Campuzano
-email: CitalicCelestinoVazquez@my.unt.edu
+email: CristinaCampuzano@my.unt.edu
-hometown: Denton, TX
+hometown: Humble, TX
-degree: Bachelors in Mechanical and Energy Engineering with a Minor in Mathematics
+degree: Biomedical Engineering (Biotechnology/Pre-med track), minor in Chemistry and Biology
 position: SHPE Junior Director
-quote: “Querer es poder.”
-bio: My name is Citlalic, which means "Rising Star" in Nahuatl, the language of the Aztecs . love dance, sing, craft, travel and watch movies in my free time.
-I enjoy using CAD software to design and 3D print.
-My dream job is to work at an amusement park as a roller coaster engineer where I can use my engineering skills and my creativity to create fun rides.
+quote: It’s the possibility of having a dream come true that makes life interesting. - Paulo Coelho, The Alchemist
+bio: Hello, my name is Cristina Campuzano, I am a junior pursuing a degree in Biomedical Engineering in the biotechnology/pre-med track.
+I hope to apply my skills in the field of medicine to improve the quality of life of all individuals.
+I am passionate about the SHPE Jr program as it empowers and supports younger generations to pursue their dreams in the field of STEM.
+In my free time I like to craft, bake, listen to music, and crochet.
 background:
 - First Generation Student
+- UNT Undergraduate Research Fellowship for 2024-2025
-- Awarded the UNT Excellence Scholarship
+- UNT Transfer Excellence Scholarship
-- Current Vice President/Project Manager for UNT Underwater Robotics Team
+- A.S.
+Biology, Lone Star Community College
 goals:
-- Establish a UNT SHPE Jr. Chapter
+- Develop a wider outreach network for SHPE Jr
-- Secure a job before Graduation in Spring 2024
-- Attend SHPE National Convention
-- Graduate with academic honors
+- Secure an internship for the summer of 2025
+- Have a published research paper
 skills:
-- CAD Software - Solidworks, Autodesk Inventor
-- Proficient in using MATLAB
-interest: Robotics, Prosthetics, Aerospace, Manufacturing
+- Programming, MATLAB, LabView (Intermediate), Python (Intermediate)
+- Software, ImageJ, SolidWorks, Multisim, GraphPrisim, Microsoft Office Suite
+interest: Cell & tissue engineering and biomaterials & drug delivery
-linkedin: citlalic-celestino-811a5a23b
+linkedin: cristinacampuzano
 ---